Friday Nights at the Dearborn Observatory

 2:00 PM - 3:00 PM, sponsored by Physics and Astronomy Complex Systems Seminars

-Abstract: TBA Colm Kelleher, Assistant Professor, Syracuse University Host: Michelle Driscoll
+Abstract: TBA Jeff Tithof, Assistant Professor of Mechanical Engineering, University of Minnesota Host: Michelle Driscoll